 Simple Forex Hedging

-As a trader, you certainly could close your initial trade and enter the market at a better price.
-The advantage of using the hedge is that you can keep your trade on the market and make money with a second trade that makes a profit as the market moves against your first position.
+You could certainly close your initial trade, and then re-enter the market at a better price later.
+The advantage of using the hedge is that you can keep your first trade on the market and make money with a second trade that makes a profit as the market moves against your first position.

 Multiple Currency Pairs

-For example, you could go long EUR/USD and short USD/CHF.
-In this case, it wouldn't be exact but you would be hedging your USD exposure.
+A forex trader can make a hedge against a particular currency by using two different currency pairs.
+For example, you could buy a long position in EUR/USD and a short position in USD/CHF.
+In this case, it wouldn't be exact, but you would be hedging your USD exposure.
 The only issue with hedging this way is you are exposed to fluctuations in the Euro (EUR) and the Swiss (CHF).

 Reasons to Hedge